hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

 - New names for DAOs and VOs.
 - New tags attributes for DAOs and VOs.
 - New package structure for DAOs and VOs.
+- Implement SELECT BY INDEX (unique and non-unique).

 Nitro: